One Ayala: Mall and transport hub

-The transport hub is located within a five-storey shopping mall, known as Ayala Malls One Ayala, that is managed by Ayala Malls.
+The transport hub is located within a five-story shopping mall, known as Ayala Malls One Ayala or One Ayala by Ayala Malls, that is managed by Ayala Malls.
 Built at the podium of the complex, the mall has a gross leasable space (GLA) of 54,700 m2 and is expected to house more than 400 retail stores.
-It features a Robinsons Supermarket branch at the Lower Ground Level, a concourse for events at Level 2, Tech Central (featuring electronics and digital accessory retailers) at Level 4, and al fresco dining from Levels 2 to 4.
+It features a Robinsons Supermarket branch and Service Avenue (one-stop hub for essential services) at the Lower Ground Level, a concourse for events at Level 2, Tech Central (featuring electronics and digital accessory retailers) at Level 4, and al fresco dining from Levels 2 to 4.
 Level 5 is the location of SPACE at One Ayala and the headquarters of Ayala Malls.
-SPACE at One Ayala has four trade halls, the first of its kind in Makati, totaling 2700 sqm and six meeting rooms.
-It is also the first venue under the SPACE brand.